7 Website Design Trends for Growth

 But, web designers have additional conversion techniques to consider.

-4. Deploy chatbots
+4. Deploy Chatbots

+A chatbot is an AI-powered software application designed to simulate human conversation through text or voice commands, often used on websites for customer service and lead generation.
 Driven by the same kind of artificial intelligence (AI) that powers Facebook's photo tagging suggestions and Google Search's auto-completions, these bots are getting more sophisticated.
 They are a terrific means of gathering information about a prospect before your sales team initiates contact.
 In the coming years, web designers will move beyond the conventional chatbot pop-up to find thoughtful, novel ways of visually integrating chatbots into a site's overall design.

-5. Use goal-responsive design
+5. Use Goal-Responsive Design

+Goal-responsive design is an advanced web design technique that uses AI and machine learning to dynamically customize a website's content and layout based on an individual visitor's goals and behavior during their visit.
 You're likely familiar with responsive design that displays a website for your specific device.
 The next (giant) step is to tailor the website based on each visitor's goals for each visit.
 Imagine visiting an online clothing store and answering questions about your size and what you're looking for.
 Then the whole website could change based on your answers.
 Showing visitors exactly what they're looking for is a proven technique for increasing conversions and will be increasingly accessible thanks to AI and machine learning.

 Admittedly less sexy than the two trends above, longer landing pages are coming to B2C and B2B websites.
 Longer landing pages allow them to tell a complete story, leading them further into the buying cycle.
 It's an opportunity to address the needs of your different buyer personas or to answer frequently asked questions.
 Designed (and written) effectively, longer landing pages help to drive more conversions to a specific campaign.

-7. Consider single-page design
+7. Consider Single-Page Design

 Users' expectations of your website will continue to increase, and web design must evolve to deliver a more responsive and personalized experience.